-E4.1 Newman University policy is that academic staff should not proof-read or give advice which amounts to 'approving' students' work prior to marking, unless, exceptionally, this is part of a formative assessment exercise.
+- E4.1 Newman University policy is that academic staff should not proof-read or give advice which amounts to 'approving' students' work prior to marking, unless, exceptionally, this is part of a formative assessment exercise. - E.4.2 Staff can provide further clarity in what they are able to consider as part of formative assessment.
+However such advice and guidance given to students on their work will not be about grades or even discussion of 'worthy of a pass' but to support the students development.